-Expenditures of grant funds must be recorded in categories which parallel the Grant Award:

-All general ledger account entries must be supported by the subsidiary records and the original source documentation.
-The format of the subsidiary records is determined by the project.
-The project must be able to show with documentation (i.e., work sheet) that general ledger entries can be traced (reconciled) to the Invoice (BSCC Form 201).
+Costs/expenditures of grant funds must be recorded in categories which parallel the Grant Award.
+All general ledger account entries must be supported by the secondary records and original source documentation.
+The format of the secondary records is determined by the Grantee.
+Grantees must be able to show with documentation (i.e., work sheet) that general ledger entries can be traced (reconciled) to the Financial Invoice (BSCC Form 201).